JamesCrawley/web-dev-content/speaker-notes.md

     console.log((50 / 10) * 3) // 15
     ```
   - [Comparison operators](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators#Equality_operators) (==, !=, ===, !==)
+    - These are used to compare the values of two pieces of data
     ```js
     // equality operator, compare the values only, in JavaScript the number 20 and the string "20" are identical values console.log(10 == "10") // true